stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

 - ✅ Test discovery and execution in VS Code
 - ✅ Pydantic-based data validation in scripts
 - ✅ Scalable batch processing workflow for landmarks via GitHub Actions (`process_landmarks.yml`).
+- ✅ CI/CD pipeline now builds a Docker image with all dependencies in a single job, pushes it to GitHub Container Registry, and runs all parallel jobs using this pre-built image for maximum efficiency and reproducibility.

 ## What's Left to Build